Hannah Nicole Knighton

 My stories have been published with Smithsonian Magazine online, Motif Magazine, and the Well.

 I started working in aquariums at the age of 16 and from there my interests piqued.
 I earned a B.S Marine Science and a B.A English from Jacksonville University.
 My research experience includes studying coral reef and nearshore hard-bottom ecosystems in the Florida Keys.
-More recently, I studied flamboyant cuttlefish behavior and embryology as a cephalopod operations intern at the Marine Biological Laboratory in Woods Hole, MA.
+Starting in the fall of 2018, I studied flamboyant cuttlefish behavior and embryology as a cephalopod operations intern at the Marine Biological Laboratory in Woods Hole, MA.

 I’ve since identified a passion for communicating my interests in wildlife and the environment.
-I’m currently a candidate for a Master’s in Science Writing with the Johns Hopkins University.
+I recently graduated with a MA in Science Writing from the Johns Hopkins University.
 When I’m not writing, I enjoy traveling, sailing, and cat cuddling.

 Feel free to use this form to say hello, get in touch about an assignment, or send me a story idea or correction.
 You can also reach me on LinkedIn.